 Set up a regular drink and draw event; it’s creativity and skill improvement disguised as socialising - brilliant!

 Start an after school club - One day a week I stay late at work with a friend and we work on coding/animation.
 The best thing is that it doesn’t feel like work most of the time.
+It's often the best part of the day.

 I hope this has provided some interest or entertainment.
 I’m planning to work on another post which will explore more actionable ideas around ways to inspire folk in the workplace.
 But I had a lot of thoughts to get out.